An integrated approach

 Because the values of the Schneider Electric Marathon de Paris are anchored in the expectations of runners like you who act as CLIMATE AND AIR QUALITY AMBASSADORS,

-Because we are lucky to work together with committed sponsors and stakeholders, chief among them our title sponsor Schneider Electric, which supports our goal of turning the Schneider Electric Marathon de Paris into THE FIRST CARBON-NEUTRAL MARATHON,
+Because we are lucky to work together with committed sponsors and stakeholders, chief among them our title sponsor Schneider Electric, which supports our goal of turning the Schneider Electric Marathon de Paris into in 2019, THE FIRST CARBON-NEUTRAL MARATHON,

 WORKING TOGETHER FOR A RESPONSIBLE MARATHON

 The CSR approach of the Schneider Electric Marathon de Paris spans all aspects of sustainable development —the environment, social and societal actions, the economy and good governance practices— and is articulated around three main components and 6 actions, weaving together a progressive supported by everyone, for everyone.

 Discover the reponsible commitments of the 43rd edition :

 The main issue in organising the event will be to draw up an energy assessment for the 2017 edition of the Salon du Running and to find areas for improvement in forthcoming years, in collaboration with VIParis.